william-castillo-jr/Data-Analytics-and-Software-Development-Capstone-Project/README.md

 # Data Analytics and Software Development Capstone Project
+Capstone project for the Data Analytics and Software Development, Associate of Applied Sciences degree from Green River College.

 ## Authors
 William Castillo, Addison Farley, RJ Trancherd, Mason Sain, Noah Lanctot

 ## Overview
 This project focuses on automating the collection, processing, and storage of solar generation forecast data.
 The aim is to provide a consistent and reliable data source for further analysis.
 Through teamwork and collaboration, we successfully automated the entire data pipeline, ensuring efficiency, reliability, and data integrity.

 ## Running the Program